hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 For my own mental and physical wellbeing, those closest must also be like me.
-It's crucial that they understand my variant of the syndrome, and have the same commitment to scienfic understanding that I do, since most information regarding EDS is still emerging.
+It's crucial that they understand my variant of the syndrome, and have the same commitment to scientific understanding that I do, since most information regarding EDS is still emerging.

 I may be disabled, but I'm still an adult and capable of assembling my own support